-This Sediment Deposit Remediation Plan describes the measures that the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River, immediately north and south of the Klamath estuary, and at the Crescent City harbor.
-The Renewal Corporation has prepared 16 Management Plans for FERC's review and approval as conditions of a License Surrender Order.
+This Sediment Deposit Remediation Plan describes the measures that the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River and in Crescent City Harbor.
+The Renewal Corporation prepared 16 Management Plans to implement the DDP, and the Commission reviewed and approved these plans as conditions of its License Surrender Order.
 These Management Plans were developed in consultation with federal, state, and county governments and tribes.